AVAILABLE 24/7. SE HABLA ESPAÑOL

 In an automatic-transmission car, the torque converter serves the same purpose as a clutch does in a manual-transmission vehicle.
 If any components within a torque converter fail, it can make automatic shifting difficult.
 These problems can be with your turbine, pump, transmission field, or stator.

 If you have a bad torque converter, you will notice your transmission slipping into and out of gear.
+Often, a faulty torque converter needs to be entirely replaced to eliminate transmission issues.
+But in some cases, repairing specific components of the torque converter may be possible.

 6. Bad Transmission

 Sometimes, gear shifting problems are the result of a bad transmission.
 If so, you might hear strange, grinding sounds coming from your transmission when you try to change gears.
-If you have a bad transmission, a mechanic may need to rebuild or replace it.

 7. Failing Clutch Packs